Igor Goldkind: Biography

-The son of San Diego State University anthropology professor Victor Goldkind and painter Margarita Zúñiga Chavaria, Goldkind's passion for literature and art began early in his childhood.
-At the age of 14, Goldkind served as a volunteer science fiction coordinator for the now wildly popular San Diego Comic-Con.
-It was in this capacity that he met Ray Bradbury, whom he asked for advice about becoming a writer.
-Through Comic-Con, Goldkind also befriended Theodore Sturgeon, Larry Niven, Harlan Ellison and others whom he considered to be heroes of the science fiction genre.
+The son of San Diego State University anthropology professor Victor Goldkind and painter Margarita Zúñiga Chavaria, Goldkind's interest in literature and art began early in his childhood.
+Starting at the age of 14, Goldkind served as a volunteer science fiction coordinator for San Diego Comic-Con, meeting Ray Bradbury, Theodore Sturgeon, Larry Niven, and Harlan Ellison.

-After attending San Francisco State University and the University of California, Santa Cruz, earning a degree in philosophy, Goldkind freelanced as a young political journalist.
+After attending San Francisco State University and the University of California, Santa Cruz, earning a degree in philosophy, Goldkind freelanced as a political journalist.
 In 1983, he moved to Paris to pursue journalism.
 It was here that he met and studied with Michel Foucault, the French post-structuralist.
 After receiving a graduate certificate from the Sorbonne, Goldkind moved to London where he worked first for Titan Books in the 1980s and then for Egmont Fleetway in the 1990s as a marketing consultant and PR spokesperson.
-Here, Goldkind helped develop and promote the term "graphic novel" as a way to help sell the trade paperback comics then being published.
-He admits that he "stole the term outright from Will Eisner," with the author's permission.
-His contribution was to "take the badge [brand] and explain it, contextualise it, and sell it convincingly enough so that bookshop keepers, book distributors and the book trade would accept a new category of 'spine-fiction' on their bookshelves."
-Today, the graphic novel is a well-respected, internationally recognized genre.
+Goldkind used the term "graphic novel", which he got from Will Eisner (who in turn got it from Richard Kyle), as a way to help sell the trade paperback comics then being published.